 During a crisis like a pandemic, the worst thing you can do is fixate either positively or negatively.
 If you want to find solutions, you’ll need to be able to be both a realist and an optimist.

 The Repeating Question Exercise

-Here is a short explanation of the repetitive questioning exercise.
+The repetitive questioning exercise is a tool to expose our values and thought scripts.
 This process works best with a partner, but you can do it alone.
 First, they ask and pause, waiting for your response.
 Next, you write a few words to help you remember your answer.
 Then they ask the same question again.

 The person who asks needs to remain non-judgment and keep everything confidential.
 They keep asking the same question, repeating it, for about 10 minutes.
 It will give you a good list and get below the canned or easy answers.

 If you do this exercise alone, ask out loud.
 Then, use a timer and keep going for at least 10 minutes.
 In either case, you must be honest with your responses.

 Here are some questions to help you see if you are the lion or the deer.
 To do this, we recommend a process we call the repeating question.
 It will help you ferret out the emotional, spiritual, and physical ties to these roles.